Community Detection in Weighted Multilayer Networks with Ambient Noise

 The element-wise correlations at iteration $t$ across layers $h,k$ ($h \ne k$) are then calculated, and the maximum (if $K>2$) of these values is taken as the putative correlation (across all layers) for block $q$

 If $K=2$ then no maximum needs to be taken.
 This is an operational step of the optimization and does not necessarily yield closed-form estimates.
-However, we note that this value is identical to the \textit{mutual coherence} of estimated correlation matrix and serves as a summary statistic of the estimates for correlations that is consistent with the approximation of the optimization problem we solve with VEM \cite{Tropp_JustRelax2006}.
-Theoretical properties of these relationships should be explored in future work.
+This value is also known as the \textit{mutual coherence} of estimated correlation matrix and serves as a summary statistic of the estimates for correlations \cite{Tropp_JustRelax2006}.